splunk/public-o11y-docs/gdi/opentelemetry/components/mongodb-receiver.rst

 Metrics
 =====================

-The following metric are available with versions:
+The following metrics are available with versions:

 * ``mongodb.extent.count`` < 4.4 with mmapv1 storage engine
 * ``mongodb.session.count`` >= 3.0 with wiredTiger storage engine